denten/denten.github.io/_posts/2017-04-25-foreignlang.md

 category will often include historical or otherwise obscure dialects.
 Examples from proposed studies include FORTRAN, 6502 Assembler (Nintendo), and Perl.

-2. Where computer languages are used instrumentally, as a method of study.
+2. Where computer languages are used instrumentally, as a **method of study**.
 For example, medievalists may wish to acquire reading knowledge of German to understand the secondary literature in that language.
 Similarly, a scholar of Victorian British literature will learn Python to facilitate analysis of